 In most states, the PRA is far from operational.
 The PRA has only been effectively implemented in six states, with a fully operational system, signed commitment agreements, and plans for compliance being executed and monitored in APPs and Legal Forest Reserves.
 Of the states that had not yet effectively implemented the program last year, only Acre has advanced in 2020.
 As for the number of commitment agreements signed and in execution in the states, numbers range from 100 to 200 in Acre, Pará, and Rondônia; more than 500 commitment terms were signed in Mato Grosso alone.

-PRA implementation also depends on the states’ regulation of the modalities and parameters for the environmental compliance of APPs and Legal Forest Reserves consolidated areas.
-Table 1 below shows a summary of state legislation on environmental compliance in APPs and Legal Forest Reserves.
+PRA implementation also depends on the states’ regulation of environmental compliance of APPs and Legal Forest Reserves consolidated areas in case there is liability.
+Table 1 summarizes the status of all states regarding this legislation, defining methods and parameters for forest restoration in APPs and on Legal Forest Reserves

 Some states have instituted legal rules, establishing guidelines and criteria for the preparation, execution, and monitoring of restoration projects for native vegetation in degraded and altered areas, while others are addressing the issue by means of manuals and booklets.